-In preparation for developing the Portrait of Postsecondary Transition for students with disabilities, resources for existing timelines from other states and national TA centers were gathered for review.
-A TA request was submitted to the National Technical Assistance Center for Transition: The Collaborative (NTACT:C) for support in this endeavor.
+In the beginning stage of development for the Portrait of Postsecondary Transition for students with disabilities, a TA request was submitted to the National Technical Assistance Center for Transition: The Collaborative (NTACT:C) for support in this endeavor.
+An intensive TA agreement is in development to guide this partnership.
+Agencies participating in the STC have begun identifying the best flow of services and timelines for services for their agency in preparation for building the Portrait of Postsecondary Transition.